lakshaykamat/nc-creation-dashboard/docs/api-reference.md

 Several endpoints depend on external services:

-- **N8N Webhooks**: Used for email fetching, file data, and allocation submission
+- **N8N Webhooks**: Used for email fetching, article allocation data, and allocation submission
 - **Portal Workflow URL**: Used for portal data fetching
 - **MongoDB**: Used for teams, sheet, and backup data storage